aidatabases/FinancialMachinaLearningLab/README.md

 # FinancialMachinaLearningLab

 The following repository looks into the applications of Machine Learning in Finance.
-The Lab is an iniative of Arthashastra Intelligence(www.aidatabases.in).
+The Lab is an initiative of Arthashastra Intelligence(www.aidatabases.in).
 The Empirical Finance has lately turned into using the tools of Machine Learning.

 The following the file structure for all files